New York Knicks Odds

 |2016-17||Carmelo Anthony - 22.4||Kristaps Porzingis - 7.2||Brandon Jennings - 4.9|

-If the youngsters are allowed to grow together and begin to bear fruit, things could really be looking up in NY before too long.
-Here’s a look back at the last five top picks of the Knicks.
+If the youngsters are allowed to grow together, things could really be looking up in NY before too long.
+Here’s a look back at the last six top picks of the Knicks.

 Tom Thibodeau was hired as head coach of the Knicks in July 2020.
-He’s the 31st different coach in franchise history, and the 13th to roam the sidelines in NY since the turn of the century.
+He’s the 31st coach in franchise history and the 13th to roam the sidelines in New York since the turn of the century.
 A well-respected name in league circles with extensive experience, Thibodeau was an assistant coach with the Knicks from 1996-2004.
 Here are the other members of the coaching staff.

 - Associate head coach: Johnnie Bryant